August 1972 solar storms: Solar particle event

 Reanalysis based on IMP-5 (a.k.a.
-Explorer 41) space solar observatory data suggests that >10‐MeV ion flux reached 70,000 cm−2 s−1 sr−1 bringing it near the exceedingly rarely reached NOAA S5 level on the solar radiation scale.
+Explorer 41) space solar observatory data suggests that >10-MeV ion flux reached 70,000 particles·s^{-1}·sr^{-1}·cm^{-2} (i.e. 70,000 particles per second, per steradian, per square centimeter; see Radiance) bringing it near the exceedingly rarely reached NOAA S5 level on the solar radiation scale.
 Fluxes at other energy levels, from soft to hard, at >1 MeV, >30 MeV, and >60 MeV, also reached extreme levels, as well as inferred for >100 MeV.
 The particle storm led to northern hemisphere polar stratospheric ozone depletion of about 46% at 50 km altitude for several days before the atmosphere recovered and which persisted for 53 days at the lower altitude of 39 km.

 The intense solar wind and particle storm associated with the CMEs led to one of the largest decreases in cosmic ray radiation from outside the Solar System, known as a Forbush decrease, ever observed.
 Solar energetic particle (SEP) onslaught was so strong that the Forbush decrease in fact partially abated.
 SEPs reached the Earth's surface, causing a ground level event (GLE).

 Geomagnetic storm

 The 4 August flare and ejecta caused significant to extreme effects on the Earth's magnetosphere, which responded in an unusually complex manner.
-The disturbance storm time index (Dst) was only -125 nT, falling merely within the relatively common "intense" storm category.
+The minimum disturbance storm time index (Dst) was only −154 nT, falling merely within the relatively common "intense" storm category.
 Initially an exceptional geomagnetic response occurred and some extreme storming occurred locally later (some of these possibly within substorms), but arrival of subsequent CMEs with northward oriented magnetic fields is thought to have shifted the interplanetary magnetic field (IMF) from an initial southward to northward orientation, thus substantially suppressing geomagnetic activity as the solar blast was largely deflected away from rather than toward Earth.
 An early study found an extraordinary asymmetry range of ≈450 nT.
-A 2006 study found that if a favorable IMF southward orientation were present that the Dst may have surpassed 1,600 nT, comparable to the 1859 Carrington Event.
+A 2006 study found that if a favorable IMF southward orientation were present that the Dst may have surpassed −1,600 nT, comparable to the 1859 Carrington Event, and a 2024 study found that such a storm could have produced a 774–775-scale solar particle event.

 Magnetometers in Boulder, Colorado, Honolulu, Hawaii, and elsewhere went off-scale high.
 Stations in India recorded geomagnetic sudden impulses (GSIs) of 301-486 nT.
 Estimated AE index peaked at over 3,000 nT and Kp reached 9 at several hourly intervals (corresponding to NOAA G5 level).

 The magnetosphere compressed rapidly and substantially with the magnetopause reduced to 4-5 RE and the plasmapause (boundary of the plasmasphere, or lower magnetosphere) reduced to 2 RE or less.
 This is a contraction of at least one half and up to two-thirds the size of the magnetosphere under normal conditions, to a distance of less than 20,000 km.
 Solar wind dynamic pressure increased to about 100 times normal, based upon data from Prognoz 1.